 • Google Geocoding API

-• Folium to create interactive map
+• React to create an interactive map

 Method